DanielCiccC/DanielCiccC.github.io/INFS1200/notes/practical2.md

 We are currently storing our data in an excel spreadsheet, however, to accommodate future growth we would like to implement a database system to track our ridesharing activities.
 I have tried to summarise the data stored currently in the excel sheet below.
 Would you please be able to create an Entity-Relationship diagram for us to use in our planning phase?

 **Users:** When a user signs up to create an account with us we ask them to provide their full name and DOB.
 We also assign them a unique id number.
-A user can also register **emergency contact(s)** specific to their account.
+A user can also register **emergency contact(s)** *specific to their account*.
 Each emergency contact includes a *name* and *contact details*, with the name being *unique* per user account.

 **Staff**: We *split staff into two categories*, **Administration** and **Drivers**.
 All staff members have a *staffID* but for administration staff their *desk number* is also recorded.
 By law we are required to record the *licence number* of each driver.
 A staff member could work *both* as a driver and in administration.